zjuradoq/PURE_CRN_models/README.md

 All scripts used to build model and plotting are located in the main folder.

 ## References
-PURE CRN model is based on [Matsuura 2017](https://www.pnas.org/doi/full/10.1073/pnas.1615351114).
-See [PURE simulato7](https://sites.google.com/view/puresimulator) for more details.
+The PURE CRN model is based on [Matsuura 2017](https://www.pnas.org/doi/full/10.1073/pnas.1615351114).
+For more details, see [PURE simulatator](https://sites.google.com/view/puresimulator).

 # Contact